FAQs

 Most Clinical Negligence claims take longer to reach a conclusion than a personal injury claim.
 The reason for this is that a lot of Clinical Negligence claims need to undergo a thorough screening and investigation process before details of any claim can be submitted to relevant medical body / Trust.
 This involves obtaining all of your medical records from your GP and any Hospital you attended ,a meticulous review of these records and obtaining reports from experts in the relevant field as to the potential of any negligence.

 No, denial of liability does not mean that your claim will be unsuccessful.
-Any denial of liability will be reviewed in detail together with any evidence before we decide whether to continue with your claim.
-We may also request the advice of a Barrister.
+Any denial of liability will be reviewed in detail together with any evidence before your solicitor decides whether to continue with your claim.

-Yes, we can claim for your damaged vehicle as well as for injury compensation.
+Yes, your solicitor can claim for your damaged vehicle as well as for injury compensation.
 This must be your vehicle- if you don’t own it e.g. work vehicle or someone else’s car it is a separate matter.

-Yes, we claim for loss of earnings you faced as a result of an accident as well as for injury compensation.
+Yes, your solicitor can claim for loss of earnings you faced as a result of an accident as well as for injury compensation.
 Any loss of earnings claim will however need to be supported by documents that show that before the accident you were earning more than you do now and that this is as a result of the injuries you sustained and/or there was a period of time where you earned less money as a result of the injury.
 This can be proved by wage slips/tax returns/and/or bank statements.
-We may also be able claim for future losses.
+You may also be able to claim for future losses.

-Yes, if your claim is successful we will be able to claim for travel expenses incurred as a result of an accident as well as for an injury compensation.
+Yes, if your claim is successful you will be able to claim for travel expenses incurred as a result of an accident as well as for injury compensation.

 Personal Injury – As set by courts in England and Wales, you have 3 years from the date of an accident, date of knowledge or from your 18th birthday if you were a child at the time in order to pursue a personal injury claim.
 After that it will become statute-barred and you will no longer be able to pursue a claim.